AndrasKovacs/stlc-nbe/paper/stlc-nbe-otdk.md

         app : Ne Γ (A ⇒ B) → Nf Γ A → Ne Γ B
 ~~~

-Agda allows us to overload `var`, `lam` and `app` for normal forms. $\beta$-normality is obvious, since only variables can be applied.
+Agda allows us to overload `var`, `lam` and `app` as constructors of normal forms. $\beta$-normality is obvious, since only variables can be applied.
 Normal forms are also $\eta$-long: since `ne` only injects neutrals of base type, all normal terms of function type must in fact be lambdas.
-Only requiring $\beta$-normality would be as simple as having `(ne : ∀ {A} → Ne Γ A → Nf Γ A)`{.agda}.
+Dropping $\eta$-normality would be as simple as having `(ne : ∀ {A} → Ne Γ A → Nf Γ A)`{.agda}.
 Alternatively, normal forms can be given as

 ~~~{.agda}
     data Nf (Γ : Con) : (A : Ty) → Tm Γ A → Set
 ~~~

 with the same construction as before except that it is a predicate on general terms, expressing their normality.
-This definition would be roughly as convenient as the one we use.
+This definition would be overall about as convenient as the one we use, but it is slightly more verbose in implementation of normalization, hence our choice.
 We also need actions of context embeddings:

 ~~~{.agda}
     Nfₑ : OPE Γ Δ → Nf Δ A → Nf Γ A
     Neₑ : OPE Γ Δ → Ne Δ A → Ne Γ A
 ~~~

 Normal and neutral terms can be injected back to terms.
 Also, injection commutes with embedding (i. e. injection is natural).

 ~~~{.agda}
     ⌜_⌝Nf : Nf Γ A → Tm Γ A